Generic name: niacin and lovastatin [ NYE-a-sin, loe-va-STAT-in ]

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of niacin extended-release and lovastatin combination in the elderly.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of niacin and lovastatin combination in the elderly.

 Interactions with Medicines